hanchiang/my-website-hashnode/cl67okauf04gey6nv2y7v6rkr.md

 Lastly, configurations is the missing middle piece in the entire pipeline.

 After the system image is built with packer, and AWS infrastructure created with terraform, there are a few configuration tasks that need to be done in order for the server to be ready to serve live traffic.

-These are handled by ansible.
+Ansible is a simple yet powerful tool that allows us to configure servers in yaml.

-*I am using ansible just to run shell scripts because it is the easiest way to learn to do things.*
+*I am using ansible to run shell scripts imperatively instead of managing configurations declaratively using the pre-defined modules, because I found it the easiest way to learn*

 ### Set up file system for postgres
 Set up file system on a separate block storage.